GarauGarau/mysite/content/post/dallefrombooks/index.md

 lastmod: "2023-10-16T11:56:00Z"
 projects: []
 subtitle: "This is what happened"
 summary: "There's a magic in Haruki Murakami's words that makes us drift into another dimension.
 But how would an AI, unfamiliar with human emotions, translate these literary sensations into images?
-I challenged DALL-E 3 to show me the world of Murakami's novels."
+I challenged DALL·E 3 to show me the world of Murakami's novels."

 tags:
 - OpenAI